alexemanuelol/RustPlus-Discord-Bot/README.md

 **botSpamChannel** property can be gained by choosing one of the text channels in your Discord Server and simply copy the channel ID into the config.json file.

+# How to update the repository

+Run the following commands:

+    $ git stash
+    $ git pull --rebase
+    $ git stash pop

 # Documentation